gedwards7371/AER201-Microcontroller/README.md

 ### RTC.c
 - Sets a desired time into the real-time clock (RTC) and contains functions to fetch and print current time

-### PortHigh.c
-- Will set certain pins high on keypress (for rapid prototyping purposes)

 ### MachineConfig.c
 - Configures PIC ports, interrupts, timers, and clock speed